imballinst/react-bs-datatable/README.md

 [![minzipped size](https://img.shields.io/bundlephobia/minzip/react-bs-datatable)](https://bundlephobia.com/package/react-bs-datatable) [![npm version](https://badge.fury.io/js/react-bs-datatable.svg)](https://badge.fury.io/js/react-bs-datatable) [![downloads per week](https://img.shields.io/npm/dw/react-bs-datatable)](https://www.npmjs.com/package/react-bs-datatable)

+---

+**WARNING**: this library is not maintained anymore.
+Please use other libraries that are more maintained and flexible, such as https://tanstack.com/table/latest.

+---

 Inspired by [react-data-components](https://github.com/carlosrocha/react-data-components).
 This library uses [react-bootstrap](http://react-bootstrap.github.io/) stylesheets and javascripts.
 In addition, this library also uses [font-awesome](http://fontawesome.io/) for the table header, clear filter, and other stuffs.

 This is the v3 version of the library.
 To see the v2 version of README, please visit the [v1 branch](https://github.com/imballinst/react-bs-datatable/tree/v1).